-This series is perfect for adults who enjoy reading about politics of a new world.
+This series is perfect for adults who enjoy reading about the politics of a new world.
 Although the first book in this series centers around the romance, the following books dig deeper into the war and the political agendas of these characters.
 Marie Rutkoski’s beautiful writing brings to life a story of what happens when putting your heart first means losing it all.
 (Kristy)

 Victoria Schwab’s writing sets this series apart from most YA fantasy series.
 There is a lot of information packed into this series given that it’s set in four different Londons.
 Schwab does a great job building this magical world and allowing each character continuous growth, you’ll appreciate how thought out every detail is.
 It’s a lot darker than most YA fantasy novels, but that’s what makes it so intriguing to read!
 (Kristy)

 The Great Library series is perfect for any adult who loves a good fantasy book.
 With great detail in terms of plot and world-building, this novel isn’t your average YA book.
 Rachel Caine portrays a world in which the Great Library at Alexandria never burnt down, and explores what the world would be like if we still had all that lost knowledge.
 I believe this is a YA novel perfect for adults as it writes so eloquently and reads so beautifully.
 (Eleanor)